tommythefishguy/reefos/README.md

-# 🌊 ReefOS
+# 🌊 AquoraX
 ### Smart Reef Management

-ReefOS is a powerful, all-in-one reef tank management app built for hobbyists who want full control over their system.
+ AquoraX is a powerful, all-in-one reef tank management app built for hobbyists who want full control over their system.

 Track your water parameters, log coral growth, manage equipment, and monitor your tank like a pro.